When is the abstract deadline?

 If my abstract is accepted, is there an option to present virtually?

-You are submitting this abstract with the intent of attending and presenting your work in person at the American Society of Human Genetics Annual Meeting being held October 25-29, 2022, in Los Angeles, California.
-You understand that if you do not register and attend in-person, your abstract may be withdrawn and your opportunity to present in Los Angeles forfeited.
+You are submitting this abstract with the intent of attending and presenting your work in person at the American Society of Human Genetics Annual Meeting being held November 1-5, 2023, in Washington, DC.
+You understand that if you do not register and attend in person, your abstract may be withdrawn and your opportunity to present in Washington, DC forfeited.
 You understand that ASHG is not making any commitments to host virtual or hybrid content formats and reserves the right, at its sole discretion, to make adjustments to presentation format and style.

 Do you have guidelines for speakers in Plenary and Platform Sessions?